n-schlenk/penstemon_KA_mapping/README.md

 Scripts used to generate recombination map from MSG sequence data.
 1. Demultiplex and filter
 2. Align to reference genome
-3. Translate to BAM
+3. Add RG, translate to BAM, sort, mark duplicates
-4. Add RG, sort, index
+4. Call variants
-5. Call variants
+5. LepMap